ACTEA-Erasmus/m2c3-plc/Ad02/Subchapter01.md

 # General
 The use of a naming convention is used to increase the readability of the software.
 TAG and block names are constructed with capital and small letters where
 * The name is assembled with one or more words
 * Each word starts with a capital letter
 * Words can be reduced by the use of abbreviations

 # Programming blocks
 ## Structure
-The name of a programming block is constructed as showed in the next table.
+The name of a programming block is constructed with the use of ANSI/ISA S88 standard, as showed in the next table.

 | Block type | _     | S88 Type  | _    | Block description  |
 | :---:      | :---: |:---:      |:---: | :---               |

 It starts with the block type abbreviation, followed by an underscore and it finish with an S88 abbreviation and block description.

-The S88 type abbreviation is not used with global data blocks (DBs)
+The S88 type abbreviation is not used with global data blocks (DBs).

 ## Block type abbreviation
 | Block type | Description |